 - Has low search competition

-And if you don’t see any SEO results, it could cause you to burn out and give up on your SEO strategy.
+If you don’t see any SEO results, you could burn out and give up on your SEO strategy.

 Answer questions in your content

-The best questions that are searched by potential customers have low competition and a high (or at least decent) amount of search volume are likely to be questions that your potential clients ask (or have asked you in the past).
+The best questions that potential customers search have low competition and a high (or at least decent) amount of search volume are likely to be questions that your potential clients ask (or have asked you in the past).

 Any questions they ask are likely being asked by other prospects similar to them.